Skip to Content

 How To Stop Separation Anxiety in German Shepherds

-Although German Shepherds are prone to separation-related behavior, you may prevent and its development and stop it by implementing a few strategies.
+Although German Shepherds are prone to separation-related behavior, you may prevent its development and stop it by implementing a few strategies.

-To stop separation anxiety in German Shepherds, socialize and train your dog from an early age and exercise him before leaving.
 Leave him where he feels relaxed and comfy, keeping departures low-key, and leave lots of toys and distractions.
 Practice short trips first and never use punishment.

 Let’s now dive into more detail on these techniques and others to prevent and stop separation anxiety in your German Shepherd…